tkerby/flipperzero-firmware-wPlugins/README.md

 ## I2C dump file format

-`.i2c` files consist of a series of lines of the form `RR: VV` where RR is a 2-digit hex register address and VV is a 2-digit hex value.
+`.i2c` files consist of a series of lines of the form `RR: VV` where RR is a 2-digit hex register address and VV is a 2-digit or 4-digit hex value.
 (They must be padded to 2 digits even for numbers less than 0x0F.)
 By default, dump files do not include the device address and, when loaded, will write their contents to whatever I2C device is currently selected in the GUI.
 However, manually created `.i2c` files